Learn something new every day

-Some corporations focus their R&D technology efforts on recombining or experimenting with old ideas in new ways to see how existing technologies in one product market could lead to breakthrough innovations in another separate market.
+There are many different applications for R&D technologies beyond just designing new products.
+Some corporations focus their R&D efforts on recombining or experimenting with old ideas in new ways to see how existing technologies in one product market could lead to breakthrough innovations in another separate market.
 Often, innovative products introduced into the market have resulted from assessing consumer demand and then incorporating existing technology into a new product in a new and novel way.

-An early and exemplary practitioner of this type of research for commercial product development was Thomas Edison.
-Many of Edison's inventions that met with commercial success were ideas that were borrowed from existing patents of other scientists or from inventions that others had created.
-Edison was able to constantly innovate because he how to adapt and improve existing technologies.
-This put him ahead of his competitors, who could not yet envision such innovations.
+The American entrepreneur and early businessman Thomas Edison was one of the first and most notable proponents of this type of research for commercial product development.
+Many of Edison's inventions that met with commercial success, among the most notable being the light bulb, were ideas that were borrowed from existing patents of other scientists or from inventions that others had created.
+Edison was able to constantly innovate because he knew how to adapt and improve existing technologies.
+This put him ahead of his competitors who weren’t able to anticipate these sorts of adaptations.

-Similarly, the concept underlying the computer mouse first appeared in Xerox’s Palo Alto R&D technology research facility in the 1970s.
-These devices didn't become well-known until later, however.
+The process has also given rise to many aspects of technology that are considered “standard” today, including the computer mouse.
+The concept underlying the computer mouse first appeared in Xerox’s Palo Alto R&D technology research facility in the 1970s.
+These devices didn't become well known until later, however.
 It was the founders of Apple computer, ten years later, who successfully incorporated this idea as an integral aspect of the user interface of the first Macintosh computers.